devops-cloud-group/united-wordpress-aws/README.md

 **Script also will create  the "backend.tf" file into VPC,ASG,RDS folders**

-6. Additionally, if your VM does not have administrator priviliages, run below commands to add your AWS credentials as environment variables.
+6. Optionally, if your VM does not have administrator priviliages, run below commands to add your AWS credentials as environment variables.

 ```shell
 $ export AWS_ACCESS_KEY_ID={Your AWS_ACCESS_KEY_ID}